 Tickets on sale now for the Bridge and Cream Tea Afternoon

 Scottish Love in Action are delighted to have published our 2015-16 Annual Report.

-SOLD OUT - Ladies' Cinema Night fundraiser on Thursday the 23rd March 2017
+Ladies' Cinema Night fundraiser on Thursday the 23rd March 2017

 2017 Book Café in aid of SLA

 This year we sold out all 3 Lightastic Fireworks Extravaganzas and welcomed 7500 guests to our Events.

 So what in the name of Guy Fawkes is a human firework?
 Who is up for the Challenge?

 SLA Job Vacancy for a Trainee Development Coordinator

 This year Brian Barron, Robin Fallas and Malcolm Jack retired as Trustees.